Random G-expectations: Introduction

 At time $t=0$, we again have a set $\cP$ of probability measures and define $\cE_0(X):=\sup_{P\in\cP} E^P[X]$.
 For $t>0$, we want to have

 The main difficulty here is that the set $\cP$ is not dominated by a finite measure.
-Moreover, as the resulting problem is non-Markovian in an essential way, the PDE approach lined out above seems unfeasible.
-We shall adopt the framework of regular conditional probability distributions and define, for each $\omega\in\Omega$, a quantity $\cE_t(X)(\omega)$ by conditioning $X$ and $\bD$ (and hence $\cP$) on the path~$\omega$ up to time~$t$,
+Moreover, as the resulting problem is non-Markovian in an essential way, the PDE approach outlined above seems unfeasible.
+We shall adopt the framework of regular conditional probability distributions and define, for each $\omega\in\Omega$, a quantity $\cE_t(X)(\omega)$ by conditioning $X$ and $\bD$ (and hence, $\cP$) on the path $\omega$ up to time $t$,

-Then the right hand side is well defined since it is simply a supremum of real numbers.
+Then the right-hand side is well defined since it is simply a supremum of real numbers.
 This approach gives direct access to the underlying measures and allows for control theoretic methods.
-There is no direct reference to the function $G$, so that $G$ is no longer required to be finite and we can work with an unbounded domain $\bD$.
-The final result is the construction of a random variable $\cE_t(X)$ which makes~\eqref{eq:introDef} rigorous in the form
+There is no direct reference to the function $G$, so that $G$ is no longer required to be finite and we can work with an unbounded domain~$\bD$.
+The final result is the construction of a random variable $\cE_t(X)$ which makes (\ref{eqintroDef}) rigorous in the form

-where $\cP(t,P)=\{P'\in\cP:\, P'=P\mbox{ on }\cF_t\}$ and $\esssup^{(P,\cF_t)}$ denotes the essential supremum with respect to the collection of $(P,\cF_t)$-nullsets.
+where $\cP(t,P)=\{P'\in\cP\dvtx P'=P\mbox{ on }\cF_t\}$ and $\esssup^{(P,\cF_t)}$ denotes the essential supremum with respect to the collection of $(P,\cF_t)$-nullsets.

-The approach via~\eqref{eq:introDoubleDep} is strongly inspired by the formulation of stochastic target problems in Soner et al.~\cite{SonerTouziZhang.2010dual}.
-There, the situation is more nonlinear in the sense that instead of taking conditional expectations on the right hand side, one solves under each $P$ a backward SDE with terminal value $X$.
+The approach via (\ref{eqintroDoubleDep}) is strongly inspired by the formulation of stochastic target problems in Soner, Touzi and Zhang \cite{SonerTouziZhang2010dual}.
+There, the situation is more nonlinear in the sense that, instead of taking conditional expectations on the right-hand side, one solves under each $P$ a backward SDE with terminal value $X$.
 On the other hand, those problems have (by assumption) a deterministic domain with respect to the volatility, which corresponds to a deterministic set $\bD$ in our case, and therefore their control sets are not path-dependent.